robingavin/BootyCal/README.md

 // Setup a new calendar for december and
 $cal = new BootyCal()->month(12);

-// rename all the days in one go
+// rename all the days of the week in one go
 $cal->day_names(array( 'Mo', 'Di', 'Mi', 'Do', 'Fr', 'Sa', 'So'));

 // rename all the months in one go
 $cal->month_names(array('Januar', 'Februar', 'März', 'April', 'Mai', 'Juni','Juli','August','September','Oktober','November','December'));

-// Or just rename the values that needs
+// Or just rename some individual months or days of the week
 $cal->december('Christmas');
 $cal->sunday('Zzz');